Day 1 Arrive in Reykjavik, Iceland

 - 1 Breakfast, 1 Dinner

 This afternoon, you’ll board your vessel and begin your expedition.
 Get ready for a great adventure ahead!

 - 1 Breakfast, 1 Lunch, 1 Dinner

-Cruise across the Denmark Strait while the Expedition team teaches you about the wildlife and storied history of Greenland and its fascinating geology, ecology and climate, and the incredible sights to explore.
-Watch out for the seabirds soaring above the ship as well as the whales that can be encountered here.
+As you cruise across the Denmark Strait, your Expedition Team will teach you about the wildlife and enthralling history of Greenland, its fascinating geology, ecology and climate, and the incredible sights you will soon explore.
+Staff will also keep watch for the seabirds you’ll likely see soaring around your ship, as well as the whales that can be encountered here.

 Day 4-5 Exploring East Greenland

 - 2 Breakfasts, 2 Lunches, 2 Dinners